NAFCU urges support of RBC-delay provision ahead of House Approps mark-up

 "A two-year delay in the rule would give credit unions more time to prepare and comply, and more importantly, it would give the NCUA time to fix the rule, which they have expressed interest in doing," he added.

-NAFCU supports an appropriate RBC system for credit unions, but has been opposed to NCUA's RBC rulemaking since its passage and has urged its withdrawal or modification particularly because of increased regulatory burdens and costs.
+NAFCU supports an appropriate RBC system for credit unions, but has been opposed to NCUA's RBC rulemaking since its passage and has urged the rule be modified or effective date delayed, particularly because of increased regulatory burdens and costs.

 NAFCU also supports a number of other regulatory relief provisions found the appropriation's bill, including language from the Mortgage Choice Act, the Financial Institutions Examination Fairness and Reform Act, and the TRID Improvement Act, Thaler added.

 He thanked the committee leaders for keeping funding for the NCUA's Community Development Revolving Loan Fund (CDRLF) at $2 million and the Community Development Financial Institutions Fund (CDFI) at $191 million.
 He urged the committee to find ways to increase this funding to the fiscal year 2018 level of $250 million.